muhdyusuf/ip2location_express/README.md

-# IP2Location API Server
+# IP2Location API Server with Web Interface

-This is a simple Express.js server that uses the IP2Location database to resolve an IP address into country or ASN (ISP) information.
-It is intended for local use and can be queried from tools like Excel via HTTP GET requests.
+This is a simple Express.js server that uses the IP2Location binary database to resolve IP addresses into country and ASN (ISP) information.
+It includes a lightweight web interface for uploading CSV files with IP addresses and downloading the results after processing.

 ## Features

-- Returns country name or ASN info based on IP address.
-- Lightweight and fast using binary IP2Location databases.
-- Compatible with Excel's `WEBSERVICE()` function for data lookups.
+- 🔍 **IP Lookup** – Resolves IP addresses into country names and ASN (ISP) details using IP2Location.
+- 📁 **CSV Upload** – Upload a CSV file with IP addresses via the browser.
+- 📥 **CSV Download** – Download the processed results in CSV format.
+- ⚡ **Fast & Lightweight** – Uses efficient binary databases for quick lookups.
+- ✅ **User-Friendly Web Interface** – Simple, clean interface for non-technical users.
+- 📊 **Excel Compatible** – Can also be queried via Excel's `WEBSERVICE()` function.

 ## Prerequisites